apla02/apla02/README.md

 <img src="./motivation.gif">
 </p>

-I'm a Manager Engineer, Strategy and Foresight specialist, the last year I have learnt different programming languages, data structures, and algorithms to enhance my professional profile and to make more accurate decisions through data science and machine learning.
+I'm a Manager Engineer, Strategy and Foresight specialist, the last year I learned different programming languages, and different tools such as data structures and algorithms.
+These tools help me to enhance my professional profile and to make more accurate decisions through data science and machine learning.

 - 🌱 Foundations in software full stack including, low-level, high-level, devops and frontend.
-- 🌱 I’m currently learning and and improving my data science skills, working with Numpy, Pandas, Matpotlib and ScikitLearn.
+- 🌱 I’m working on my data science skills using Numpy, Pandas, Matpotlib and ScikitLearn.
-- 👯 I’m want to learn Keras, Pytorch, MongoDB
-- 👯 I'm want to get experience and 'm looking to collaborate with any project related with data sciencie, business inteligence or machine learning.
-- :earth_asia: I love to travel, cooking, doing exercise and to explore new cultures.

 ![Profile views](https://gpvc.arturio.dev/apla02)